Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 The following checklist summarizes best practices observed across collaborations with leading bathroom brands in high-profile architecture projects:

-1. Define performance targets early: Establish flow rates (e.g., 0.5 gpm lavs), mixing strategy (thermostatic/tempered), and sensor ranges in concept design.
+1. Set performance goals early: Set flow rates (like 0.5 gpm for lavs), mixing strategy (thermostatic/tempered), and sensor ranges in the design phase.

-2. Tier your fixture families: Map brand/finish tiers to program zones (public, tenant, executive, hospitality) to manage cost and visual consistency.
+2. Put your fixture families into groups: Map brand/finish tiers to program zones (public, tenant, executive, and hospitality) to keep costs down and the look of the program the same.

-3. Plan for maintenance: Choose brands with accessible parts, modular assemblies, and documented service procedures to minimize downtime.
+3. Plan for maintenance: Pick brands with parts that are easy to find, modular assemblies, and written service procedures to cut down on downtime.

 In short, the world’s top architecture firms collaborate with bathroom brands that can deliver exacting performance, durability, and quiet beauty— from the understated precision of Hansgrohe and the comprehensive commercial lines of Delta Faucet to the advanced touchless ecosystems of FontanaShowers® and the wellness-forward offerings of BathSelect.
 While the specific mix changes per project, the priorities—hygiene, efficiency, accessibility, and lifecycle value—remain constant.